 In puberty or when the body of an older man produces less testosterone, the balance between these two hormones changes.

 This can lead to male breast tissue swelling when a higher percentage of estrogen is present.
-The prevalence of this condition varies from half of adolescent boys to two-thirds of men over the age of 50.
+The prevalence of this condition varies from half of the adolescent boys to two-thirds of men over the age of 50.

 Symptoms of Gynecomastia